MelissaL14/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for Data Scientist's Toolbox on Cloudera
+Repository for Data Scientist's Toolbox on Coursera